titii-ship-it/Berongsok/README.md

 ## Contributing

-Contributions are what make the open-source community an amazing place to learn, inspire, and create.
+If you want to contributing to this project, please do so by following the steps below.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)